-Iowa is full of roadside attractions, but Sac City’s World’s Largest Ball of Popcorn is one of my favorites.
+Iowa is full of roadside attractions, but Sac City’s World’s Largest Ball of Popcorn is one of the most unusual.
 While most giant food-themed attractions aren’t actually edible, this one could be.
-Made from real, locally grown popcorn kernels, the World’s Largest Ball of Popcorn is a ball of fun.
+Made from real, locally grown popcorn kernels, the World’s Largest Ball of Popcorn really is a ball of fun.

 But the path to this world record wasn’t an easy one.
-The community of Sac City came together four times over the past 30 years to keep a hold of its title.
-Today the small town remains home to the World’s Largest Ball of Popcorn — and you can experience it in person.
+Over the past 30 years, the community of Sac City came together four times to claim this title.
+Today, the small town remains home to the World’s Largest Ball of Popcorn — and you can experience it in person.

-History of the World’s Largest Ball of Popcorn
+The History of the World’s Largest Popcorn Ball

-First platted in 1855 by Joshua Keith Powell of Fort Dodge, Iowa, the area now known as Sac City was named after the Sac and Fox Indians, who lived on the land at the time of the Louisiana Purchase.
-The city was officially incorporated in 1874, and only 14 years later, popcorn was introduced to the county.
+Only 14 years later, farmers began growing popcorn in the county.
 The area proved to be ideal growing conditions for the tasty treat.
 Other growers quickly sprouted in Odebolt, Iowa, as well as a handful of other nearby towns.
 But it was Sac City that quickly became known as the Popcorn Capital of the World.
-So much so that the Cracker Jack company relied on local farmers to produce its sweet and salty treat.
+The town produced so much popcorn that even the Cracker Jack Company relied on local farmers to produce its sweet and salty treat.

-Today, roughly 2,100 people (and the Noble Popcorn Company) call Sac City home.
-And after a number of attemps, the small town holds a Guinness Book of World’s Records record.
-But all of the kernel craziness started 21 years ago when Shirley Phillips, then the economic development director of Sac County, had an idea.
+Today, roughly 2,100 people (and the Cedar Creek Popcorn Company) call Sac City home.
+But all of the kernel craziness started almost 30 years ago when Shirley Phillips, then the economic development director of Sac County, had an idea.

-As a way to honor the area’s agricultural history and boost local tourism, Phillips had the idea to create a giant ball of popcorn to be displayed at the county fair.
-So in April of 1995, 35 Sac City residents came together to create the community’s first “world’s largest” ball of popcorn.
+To honor the area’s agricultural history and boost local tourism, Phillips had the idea to create a giant ball of popcorn to be displayed at the county fair.
+So, in April of 1995, 35 Sac City residents came together to create the community’s first World’s Largest Popcorn Ball.

-Weighing in at 2,225 pounds, the popcorn ball traveled around the state—appearing in countless parades and even a Boy Scout Jamboree.
-Afterward it returned to the Noble Popcorn plant where visitors would often stop by and request to see it.
+Weighing 2,225 pounds, the popcorn ball traveled around the state — appearing in countless parades and even a Boy Scout Jamboree.
+Afterward, it returned to the Noble Popcorn plant where visitors would often stop by and request to see it.

-“After a couple years, they needed to get rid of it,” Phillips said.
-Since the ball needed to be edible to qualify for the official world record, the popcorn had started to grow mold.
+“After a couple years, they needed to get rid of it,” Phillips said during an interview in 2013.
+In order to qualify for the official world record, the popcorn ball needed to be edible.
+As a result, it had started to grow mold.

-So once again its organizers concocted a plan.
-This time they decided to dispose of the ball in just as sticky of a spectacle as when it was created.
-During the Sac County Fair in August of 1997, organizers loaded the popcorn ball with seven sticks of dynamite and packed a crowd of nearly 2,000 into the grandstand, a safe distance away from any potential popcorn debris.
+Once again local organizers concocted a plan.
+This time they decided to dispose of the ball in just as sticky a spectacle as when it was created.
+During the Sac County Fair in August of 1997, organizers loaded the popcorn ball with seven sticks of dynamite.
+A packed crowd of nearly 2,000 filled the grandstand, a safe distance away from any potential popcorn debris.

 But when the moment of truth came?
 It wasn’t quite the exhilarating rain of popcorn Phillips or any of the other organizers had expected.

-By the time it was destroyed, Sac City’s record had already been topped by Boy Scouts in La Crosse, Wisconsin, who had crafted a 2,377-pound ball.
+By the time the first popcorn ball was destroyed, Sac City’s record had already been beaten.
+A group of Boy Scouts in La Crosse, Wisconsin had recently crafted a 2,377-pound ball.

-So in June of 2004, more than 40 volunteers gathered once more at the Noble Popcorn Company.
+So, in June of 2004, more than 40 volunteers gathered once more at the Noble Popcorn Company.
 They spent seven hours and 13 minutes constructing a 3,100-pound ball of popcorn that stood at seven feet tall.
-Like its predecessor, the second ball of popcorn lasted for a few years before being transported to the Sac County Fairgrounds to be used as feed for the animals.
+Like its predecessor, the second ball of popcorn lasted for a few years before it was transported to the Sac County Fairgrounds and used as feed for the animals.

 In 2006, an Illinois popcorn factory crafted a 3,423-pound ball, dethroning Sac City as the “world’s largest” title holder once again.

-By February of 2009, the people of Sac City were ready to make another attempt at taking back their record.
+By 2009, the people of Sac City were ready to make another attempt at the record.
 So on February 28, 2009, more than 253 volunteers spent 12 hours and 40 minutes creating the community’s third World’s Largest Popcorn Ball.
-When all was said and done, the ball reached a towering eight feet, four inches with a circumference of 28.8 feet.
+When all was said and done, the ball reached a towering eight feet, four inches tall with a circumference of 28.8 feet.
 To verify the 5,000-pound behemoth’s weight, the Iowa Department of Transportation brought in scales typically used at truck weigh stations.

 Unlike its predecessors, the World’s Largest Popcorn Ball remained on display until spring of 2016.
-Located in a tiny red shed on the grounds of Sac City’s Museum Village, just across from the Casey’s on Highway 20, the popcorn ball lasted more than seven years, delighting locals and tourists alike.
+The wacky attraction was located in a tiny red shed on the grounds of Sac City’s Museum Village, just across from the Casey’s on Highway 20.
+That popcorn ball lasted more than seven years, delighting locals and tourists alike.
 Over the years, excited visitors have taken their wedding photos, posed with their RAGBRAI teams and snapped selfies with the giant ball of popcorn.

-In fact, this is the popcorn ball I’d previously visited when we stopped in Sac City a few years ago.
+In fact, this is the first World’s Largest Popcorn Ball I visited on a road trip through Sac City when I was a new Iowa transplant.
 While it was hard to get a good look at the ball through the shed’s small plexiglass window, it was impressive to see how the ball held up after its creation.

 But, of course, it wasn’t long until Sac City’s record was challenged once again.
-In 2013, the Indiana State Fair built a 6,510-pound ball of popcorn to celebrate “The Year of Popcorn,” though it was destroyed immediately after its completion.
+In 2013, the Indiana State Fair built a 6,510-pound ball of popcorn to celebrate “The Year of Popcorn.”
+However, Indiana destroyed their ball immediately after its completion.

-Still, Sac City was motivated to try one last time to reclaim their world record.
-So, in April 2016 the city attempted to remove the existing ball.
+Still, Sac City wanted to try to reclaim their world record one last time.
+In April of 2016 the city attempted to remove the existing ball.

 “As we went to remove it from the building, the guys thought they could just take a chainsaw and cut into it,” Phillips said.

 But that didn’t work out as well as they’d planned.
-After all that time, the giant popcorn ball was still gooey on the inside and eventually needed the fire department’s Jaws of Life to help pull it apart to be carried off to the dump.
+After all that time, the giant popcorn ball was still gooey on the inside.
+Eventually, the fire department had to use the Jaws of Life to pull the ball apart and carry it off to the dump.

 “Getting rid of them is just as hard as making them,” Phillips jokes.

-The old shed that once housed the popcorn ball has also been removed to make way for a 20-foot by 20-foot structure, designed specifically to house the new 2016 creation.
-With windows on all four sides, the new shed will provide an even better viewing experience for passersby.
-Community members are currently working to raise the $10,000 needed to complete the project.
+Organizers also removed the former popcorn ball shed.
+A new 20-foot by 20-foot structure was designed specifically to house the fourth iteration of the popcorn ball.
+With windows on all four sides, the new shed provides an even better viewing experience for passersby.

 In June 2016, Phillips, now the Executive Director for Western Iowa Tourism, was called back once again to help reclaim Sac City’s title for (hopefully) the last time.

-In order to qualify for the Guinness Book of World Records, the popcorn ball must be edible and it must be created by hand.
-After the official record judging, Phillips says organizers are looking into coating the ball in some sort of polyurethane to help preserve it for years to come.
+In order to qualify for the Guinness Book of World Records, the popcorn ball must be edible and must be created by hand.
+After the official record judging, organizers looked into coating the ball in some sort of polyurethane to help preserve it for years to come.

-Since the World’s Largest Ball of Popcorn is an open-air attraction, you can visit it anytime!
+Since the World’s Largest Popcorn Ball is an open-air attraction, you can visit it anytime.
 Rain, snow or sunshine, this behemoth ball will be here whenever you pass through Sac City.

-The neighboring Sac City Museum and Village is open from Memorial Day through Labor Day.
+The neighboring Sac City Museum is open from Memorial Day through Labor Day.